-E. GOALS, OBJECTIVES AND POLICIES
+GOALS, OBJECTIVES AND POLICIES

-GOAL 1: TO PLAN FOR, DEVELOP AND OPERATE A SAFE, EFFICIENT, AND COST EFFECTIVE TRANSPORTATION SYSTEM THAT PROVIDES FOR BOTH THE MOTORIZED AND NON-MOTORIZED MOVEMENT OF PEOPLE AND GOODS THROUGHOUT COLLIER COUNTY.
+(VI) GOAL: TO PLAN FOR, DEVELOP AND OPERATE A SAFE, EFFICIENT, AND COST EFFECTIVE TRANSPORTATION SYSTEM THAT PROVIDES FOR BOTH THE MOTORIZED AND NON-MOTORIZED MOVEMENT OF PEOPLE AND GOODS THROUGHOUT COLLIER COUNTY.

-(II)(III) OBJECTIVE 1:
+(II)(III)(VI) OBJECTIVE 1:

-The County will maintain the major roadway system at an acceptable Level of Service by implementing improvements as identified in the annual AUIR or by working\directly with other responsible jurisdictions to implement needed improvements to their facilities.
+The County will maintain the major roadway system at an acceptable Level of Service by implementing improvements as identified in the Annual Update and Inventory Report (AUIR) or by working directly with other responsible jurisdictions to implement needed improvements to their facilities.

-The County will annually adopt a Schedule of Capital Improvements covering a period no less than five (5) years, which shall include those projects needed to maintain the network at the adopted Level of Service standard.
+The County will annually adopt a Schedule of Capital Improvements, covering a period not less than five (5) years, which shall include those projects needed to maintain the County's roadway network at the adopted Level of Service standard.

-The County shall annually appropriate the funds in the ensuing fiscal year to accommodate those phases of projects listed in the first year of the Schedule of Capital Improvements.
-Programming decisions are based on the AUIR, and annually incorporated in the Schedule of Capital Improvements in the CIE.
+The County shall annually appropriate the funds for the ensuing fiscal year that are necessary to accommodate those phases of transportation improvement projects listed in the first year of the Schedule of Capital Improvements.
+Programming decisions shall be based on the Concurrency Management System, and shall be annually incorporated in the Schedule of Capital Improvements, as contained in the Capital Improvement Element (CIE) of this Growth Management Plan.